-In perspective, "today HDTV is moving to become the standard definition of tomorrow"3.
-Based on this premise, it is important to continue and to evolve the migration route from SD to HD and beyond to 3DTV, aiming to promote the widespread diffusion of free to air HDTV and 3DTV programming.
+In perspective, "today HDTV is moving to become the standard definition of tomorrow".
+Based on this premise, it is important to continue and to evolve the migration route from SD to HD and beyond to 3DTV, aiming to promote the widespread diffusion of free to air HDTV programming.
 This matches the increased quality of large screen displays and TV sets as well as the increasing demand coming from new experienced customers.

-Appealing hi-quality content productions, like those necessary for a successful offering of innovative technologies like HDTV and 3DTV, require huge investments.
+Appealing hi-quality content productions, like those necessary for a successful offering of innovative technologies like HDTV, require huge investments.
 Broadcasters are considering SD/HD simulcasting a viable start towards the complete turnover of SD programmes into HD ones, but they know that a complete refurbishing and reengineering of the entire production, packaging and delivery platform has to occur for a broad diffusion of genuine HDTV services.

-In the meanwhile, new innovative technologies in content definition enhancement, as 4K format, Super Hi-Vision (UHDTV) and enhanced Stereoscopic TV, out of this document's scope, are progressively emerging as the new Television benchmark for the future.
+In the meanwhile, on one hand new innovative technologies in content definition enhancement, notably the 4K format (UHDTV), are progressively emerging as the new Television benchmark for the future.

+1.1.
 Market outlook

-European CE industry is particularly committed to boost sales of large screen and planostereoscopic displays.
-For this purpose they undertook, through their major category association EICTA4, the initiative of creating a set of licensed labels, corresponding to a almost a reality in the Japanese labs.
+CE industry is particularly committed to boost sales of increasingly larger screen displays in order to maintain a steady cash flow thanks to a constant and rapid renewal cycle of TVs'

+installed base.
+For this purpose they undertook, through their major category association EICTA (European Industry Consumer Technical Association, now DIGITALEUROPE), the initiative of creating some licensed labels, corresponding to a precise set of technical requirements.